 Conceptual Grandness is so-called because it relates to the very concept on which the map is based.
 If you've created a detailed map plan and it's conceptually bland, then you're better off searching for inspiration and then starting over than you are sitting in front of your old plan and struggling in vain to inject some inspiration into it.
 If your concept is uninspired, then no degree of 1337 mapping skillz will turn it into a level that people will truly remember for years to come.

 Conceptual Grandness is the future of Unreal mapping.
 In my opinion it is crucial for new maps to be conceptually grand if they are to be remembered and re-played.
 From now on, Conceptual Grandness must no longer be the domain of the masters.
 We should all strive for it in our maps, even if our skills aren't as advanced as the makers of Operation Na Pali and Xidia Gold.
-Among the less experienced mappers, Let there be more Shamu Quests and The Elders, and less tiresome room-corridor-room designs that the player forgets as soon as he leaves.
+Among the less experienced mappers, Let there be more Shamu Quests and The Elders, and less tiresome room-corridor-room designs that the player forgets as soon as they leave.

 Thank you for reading!